Lukas-Arts/conky-weather-widget/README.md

 The Charts show the baseline Temperature in light blue with an randomly estimated error rate, filled in a darker blue.
 The orange line indicates the chance of precipitation and the single darker blue line the humidity.
 The vertical red line shows the current time.

-The Radar Image is shown as an animation of the Images from the last 60 minutes
+The Radar Image is shown as an animation of the Images from the last 60 minutes.

+Icons are based on [OpenWeatherMap Icons](https://github.com/rodrigokamada/openweathermap)

 ## Setup Weather Data